Halo 5: Guardians: Reception

-The game's mainstream marketing received some criticism for being different from the game's plot.
+The game's mainstream marketing received criticism for being different from the game's plot.
 Phil Hornshaw of Digital Trends wrote that Halo 5's marketing "suggests an emotional conflict between the questionably-loyal Chief and the 'traitor-hunting' Osiris leader, Locke, but those moments are barely in the game".
 343 later promised that they had heard complaints about the lack of Master Chief in Halo 5, and would renew their focus on the character in the future.